What can you do as a free member?

 Bladesong Finesse Success

 It’s a simple loop on paper.
 Work by day.
 Wander by night.
-But Bladesong is very good at making that loop feel meaningful, rather than mechanical, and I'm about to tell you why.
+But Bladesong is very good at making that loop feel meaningful, tying everything together.
+Your nighttime failures or discoveries, affect what you can do the next day.
+Over time, the loop starts feeling like a cycle where every decision we make is a deliberate choice.

 Creativity Is The Progression